-Dear Student/Parent(s): As you prepare for the 2015-16 academic year, we urge you to consider your health insurance coverage a top priority.
+Dear Student: As you prepare for the Spring 2016 semester as a new Suffolk student, we urge you to consider your health insurance coverage a top priority.
 It is essential that students have access to comprehensive medical care while enrolled at Suffolk University.
-Pursuant to Massachusetts law, every institution of higher education shall require all full-time and part-time students enrolled in at least 75% of a full time program, and all International students, to participate in a qualifying student health insurance plan, or in a health benefit plan with comparable, qualifiying coverage.
-Upon FALL 2015 semester course registration, all eligible students will be automatically enrolled into the Suffolk University Student Health Insurance Plan ("SSHIP") for coverage effective Auguest 21st , 2015 - August 21st , 2016.
+Pursuant to Massachusetts law, every institution of higher education shall require all full-time and part-time students enrolled in at least 75% of a full time program, and all International students, to participate in a qualifying student health insurance plan, or in a health benefit plan with comparable, qualifying coverage.
+Upon Spring 2016 semester course registration, all news students will be automatically enrolled into the Suffolk University Student Health Insurance Plan ("SSHIP") for coverage effective January 1, 2016 - August 20 , 2016.

-The current annual fee for the student health insurance offered through Suffolk University is $2,170.
-To opt out, students must submit the SSHIP Online Waiver Form before the waiver deadline, each acadmic year, veryfing comparable qualifying health insurance provided by a U.S. based insurance carrier.
-Near August 21st , the health insurance card will be mailed to the student address that is on record with the university, so please be sure to submit a correct local address through Suffolk’s E-Checkin system in order to receive the card and other important coverage information.
+The Spring new student fee for the student health insurance offered through Suffolk University is $1456.
+To opt out, students must submit the SSHIP Online Waiver Form before the waiver deadline, verifying comparable qualifying health insurance provided by a U.S. based insurance carrier.
+The health insurance card will be mailed to the student address that is on record with the university, so please be sure to submit a correct local address through Suffolk’s E-Checkin system in order to receive the card and other important coverage information.
 Note: All eligible students who choose to waive SSHIP in subsequent years must re-submit the SSHIP Online Waiver Form each academic year before the waiver deadlines.
 If the SSHIP waiver is not submitted by the deadline, then enrollment in SSHIP, and the corresponding charge on the student account, cannot be reversed.
 Information about the online waiver form and deadlines can be found here:

 If you are considering waiving the Suffolk Student Health Insurance Plan, please consider that some insurance plans in the market are restrictive and may leave students essentially uninsured while at school.
 This could result in the student incurring substantial out-of-pocket costs for medical care.
 We have provided some information to consider when reviewing comparable coverage that is accessible to in-network providers in the Boston area.
 Under the Affordable Care Act, student health insurance coverage is defined as a type of individual health insurance coverage that is provided per an agreement between an institution of higher education and a health insurance issuer, and provided to students (and their dependents) enrolled in that institution.

 The Suffolk Student Health Insurance Plan is serviced by University Health Plans and is underwritten by Blue Cross Blue Shield of MA, the Blue Care Elect Preferred (PPO) Student Health Plan.
-For instance, there is no dollar cap on health benefit coverage, and there are no deductibles when seeing an in-network provider.
 You can view the full details of the Suffolk student health insurance policy on-line by going to www.universityhealthplans.com, select Suffolk University and then Benefits Information for the brochure.

 The "Essential Health Benefits" categories covered by SSHIP include: